Travel in Austria

 The tour begins at the entrance to the cave and from there passes among impressive glaciers in the various cave chambers, which are named after the explorers who discovered it.
 One of the cave chambers is called the Alexander von Mörk Cathedral, and it contains the explorer’s ashes.
 The last stop on the tour is called the Ice Palace and is located 400 meters deep inside the mountain.
 From there, you have to climb all the way back up to the exit.

-Essential Information for Visiting the Cave
+Additional Essential Information for Your Visit

 • Duration of the visit: You should plan at least 3 hours for the visit to the ice cave.
 After purchasing the tickets, there is a walk of about 20 minutes to the cable car station.
 After the cable car ride, there is another 20-minute walk to the cave entrance.
 There, the guided tour begins, which takes about an hour and a quarter.
 The return journey is the same way.
-Near the cable car stations, there are hikers’ huts (Dr. Oedl Haus – Wimmerhütte) where you can stop for a short meal and refreshment.
+Near the cable car stations, there are hikers’ huts (Dr. Oedl Haus – Wimmerhütte) where you can stop for a meal and refreshment.

 • Parking: There is an organized parking lot near the ticket offices.